-Slowly the others return to the shelter of the van.
+Slowly, the others return to the shelter of the Whale.
 The dome light blinks on.
-I hear the chatter rise as they settle in and restart the endless conversation.
+I hear the chatter rise as they settle in to restart the endless conversation.

-Now it is just the two of us.
-She is cold and sinks into herself, trying to hang on to the warmth drawn out of her body by the cold night and the cold ground.
+Now, it is just the two of us.
+She is cold and sinks into herself, trying to hang on to the warmth drawn out of her body by cold night and cold ground.

-Blue sky looks upon and above blue water brilliance light glints on the sea; ripple of light – miles of light.
+Blue sky looks upon and above blue water brilliance light glints on the sea; ripples of light – miles of light.

-Perched atop a Big Sur cliff, a hundred, five hundred, a thousand feet above the sea.
-But not more than an inch.
+Atop a cliff, a hundred, five hundred, a thousand feet above the sea.
 Distance is no more.

-I lie in a pool of hot water, lately bubbled up from the dark fire below.
+I lie in a cocoon of hot water, lately bubbled up from the dark fire below.
 Jetted up through cracks to flow hissing and steaming over rockface into incongruous porcelain tubs.

 The light shines